leebyron/testcheck-js/docs/API.md

 ### gen.oneOf()

-Creates a *Generator* which will generate one of the provided values or values from one of the provided *Generator*s.
+Creates a *ValueGenerator* which will generate one of the provided values or values from one of the provided *ValueGenerator*s.

 ```js
 const numOrBool = gen.oneOf([ gen.int, gen.boolean ])